 With that said, water safety is much more than knowing how to stay afloat.
 Understanding how to control your breathing, navigate water under pressure, and identify and avoid dangerous situations will go a long way in keeping one safe throughout a flood.
 We’re mentioning learning to swim but the statistics don’t lie.
 Most people who drown during a hurricane do so when inside a vehicle.
 There are other factors such as currents, electricity, hazardous materials, and much more.
 The more you are educated on what to do when you find yourself in an unseemly impossible position, the better prepared you will be to survive these life-threatening events.

 Become CPR Certified

 Hurricanes can make navigation impossible at times which means residents may be left to fend for themselves during this time.
-Unfortunately, emergencies don’t stop simply because other emergencies are taking place and in a life or death situation, your response may need to be swift and skillful.
+Unfortunately, emergencies don’t stop simply because other emergencies are taking place.
+In a life or death situation, your response will need to be swift and skillful.
 Learning CPR is a universal skill that has many applications but can take extra precedence if you are unable to access emergency services.
 To learn more, check out this information about obtaining your certification and the various options on learning how to perform CPR correctly from the Red Cross in the Houston area.

-Elevating your home, if you are in a flood zone or not, is a great way to give your residence an added layer of protection against floodwaters.
-There are many different home elevation techniques available with a variety of companies around the Houston area experienced in raising homes, so securing a reliable contractor is only a Google search away.
-Be sure to check your local ordinances and homeowners association guidelines to if and how you can elevate your home before beginning your project.
+Elevating your home, whether you are in a flood zone or not, is a great way to give your residence an added layer of protection against floodwaters.
+There are many different home elevation techniques available with a variety of companies around the Houston area experienced in raising homes.
+Be sure to check your local ordinances and homeowners association guidelines to check if and how you can elevate your home before beginning your project.